NASA-PDS/template-repo-python/README.md

 You should not use `print()`vin the purpose of logging information on the execution of your code.
 Depending on where the code runs these information could be redirected to specific log files.

-To make that work, have a the beginning of each Python file:
+To make that work, start each Python file with:

 ```python
 import logging